dotnet/EntityFramework.Docs/entity-framework/core/testing/choosing-a-testing-strategy.md

 ### In-memory as a database fake

-As an alternative to SQLite, EF Core also comes with an in-memory provider.
-Although this provider was originally designed to support internal testing of EF Core itself, some developers use it as a database fake when testing EF Core applications.
-Doing so is **highly discouraged**: as a database fake, in-memory has the same issues as SQLite (see above), but in addition has the following additional limitations:
+The EF-Core in-memory database provider can be used for limited and basic testing, however the  SQLite provider is the recommend choice for in-memory testing.
+The EF Core in-memory has the [same issues as SQLite](#sqlite-as-a-database-fake), and has the following additional limitations:

-* The in-memory provider generally supports less query types than the SQLite provider, since it isn't a relational database.
-More queries will fail or behave differently in comparison to your production database.
+* Supports less query types than the SQLite provider, since it isn't a relational database.
+More queries fail or behave differently in comparison to a production database.
+* Isn't optimized for performance, and generally runs slower than SQLite in in-memory mode or even a production database system.
-* Transactions are not supported.
+* The following database features are not supported:
+  * Transactions.
-* Raw SQL is completely unsupported.
-Compare this with SQLite, where it's possible to use raw SQL, as long as that SQL works in the same way on SQLite and your production database.
+  * Raw SQL.
+SQLite supports raw SQL as long as that SQL works in the same way on SQLite and the production database.
-* The in-memory provider has not been optimized for performance, and will generally work slower than SQLite in in-memory mode (or even your production database system).

-In summary, in-memory has all the disadvantages of SQLite, along with a few more - and offers no advantages in return.
-If you are looking for a simple, in-memory database fake, use SQLite instead of the in-memory provider; but consider using the repository pattern instead as described below.
+  * Relational features.
+  * Unique indexes.

+The in-memory provider has all the limitations of SQLite and many more.
+Developers are discouraged from from using the in-memory provider, SQLite is the recommended fake.

 For information on how to use in-memory for testing, see the [see this section](xref:core/testing/testing-without-the-database#inmemory).